- Studying at APU

 - What dining options are available on campus?

 - The APU cafeteria on campus serves breakfast, lunch and dinner and is open daily even when classes are not in session.
 Pacific Café is another option and serves lighter food such as sandwiches and ice cream.
-This café is closed between semesters.
+This café is closed between semesters and during school holidays.

 - I am on a restricted diet.
 What options are available to accommodate this?